Luisa-Silveira/hw2/README.md

 This is a website to the Farm business run by my family in Brazil.
 It is designed to help buyers find their products.
+The webpage hosted in Netlifly can be found at https://santa-eugenia-farm.netlify.app.